tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {: br}

 Each PSK is associated with a single Hash algorithm.
-For PSKs established via the ticket mechanism ({{NewSessionTicket}}), this is the Hash used for the KDF.
-For externally established PSKs, the Hash algorithm MUST be set when the PSK is established.
+For PSKs established via the ticket mechanism ({{NSTMessage}}), this is the KDF Hash algorithm on the connection where the ticket was established.
+For externally established PSKs, the Hash algorithm MUST be set when the PSK is established, or default to SHA-256 if no such algorithm is defined.
+The server must ensure that it selects a compatible PSK (if any) and cipher suite.

+Implementor's note: the most straightforward way to implement the PSK/cipher suite matching requirements is to negotiate the cipher suite first and then exclude any incompatible PSKs.
+Any unknown PSKs (e.g., they are not in the PSK database or are encrypted with an unknown key) SHOULD simply be ignored.
+If no acceptable PSKs are found, the server SHOULD perform a non-PSK handshake if possible.

 Prior to accepting PSK key establishment, the server MUST validate the corresponding binder value (see {{psk-binder}} below).
 If this value is